 The main type of company used in Albania is known as a “SHAK”, which has no minimum capital requirement or need for a resident director.
 Despite the lack of minimum capitalisation, a pre-incorporation bank account remains mandatory to hold any capital contributions made by the shareholder(s).
 Once up and running, the corporate tax rate is only 10%, putting Albania on equal footing with Bulgaria.

-For information regarding company formation in Guatemala please read the Healy Consultants Group PLC Albania webpage.
+For information regarding company formation in Guatemala please read the Healy Consultants Group Albania webpage.

 Image credit: Photo by NH53, available under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) license.